Our Unique Programs

 Tuition pricing is based on the cost of speech therapy in a university clinic by graduate students, or approximately $20-25 per hour.

 We charge very little per hour for neurotypical children to attend camp.
-We do this for many reasons: 1) we want our campers to interact with peer models; 2) we want neruotypical siblings to have a chance to connect with each other and; 3) with no special support is provided by Masters-level educators and therapists.
+We do this for many reasons: 1) we want our campers to interact with peer models; 2) we want neruotypical siblings to have a chance to connect with each other and; 3) no special support is provided by Masters-level educators and therapists.
 Neurotypical peers are often part of our strategy to improve social skills of campers with special needs.
-There is no discount for neurotypical campers attending multiple weeks.
-Their tuition is already discounted.

 This is an expensive camp to produce, mostly due to the number of professionals needed to design and supervise the program to ensure quality instruction and safety.
 Tuition covers about 70% of the budget, the rest we must fundraise.